tmtsoftware/esw-ocs-eng-ui/README.md

 3b.
 Alternatively, to run esw-services with a simulated Sequence Manager, use
     `esw-services/run start --agent-service -s --simulation`

+3c.
+You can use `esw-services/run start-eng-ui-services` command to start all the services and agents required to test the scripts written in repo sequncer-scripts/ui-setup branch.

 The `v15.x` version of [Node.js](https://nodejs.org/en/download/package-manager/) must be installed.

 ## User role for login

-For testing purposes, we are creating a `esw-user` while launching the Keycloak from csw-services
+For testing purposes, we are creating a `osw-user1` while launching the Keycloak from csw-services

-Username: esw-user
+Username: osw-user1
-Password: esw-user
+Password: osw-user1

 ## Run the Application in Local Environment